badiaamakhlouf/ML_Zero2Hero/pages/ml_devlopment_process.md

 # Machine Learning Development Process

-- First of all, the development process of a ml model is an iterative process where we can repeat some steps within the process to reach our target and improve the performance of our algorithm.
+- Developing a machine learning (ML) model is an iterative process that often involves repeating certain steps to refine the model and improve its performance.
+Below are the key stages involved:
-- Here are the main steps of developping a machine learning model:
-1. Choose the architecture
+  - Choose the architecture
-2. Model training
+  - Model training
-3. Result analysis and interpretation
+  - Result analysis and interpretation
-4. Taking next steps
+  - Take the Next Steps
+  - Model Deployment
+- By embracing this iterative approach, developers can systematically refine their ML models to achieve optimal performance and reliability.

 ## 1- Choose the architecture